AgileTrossDev/elevator-sim/README.md

 - Consider streaming the calculated output to a Time Series DB/Grafana or dynamic webpage via Websockets so that the elevator usage can be more accurately tracked.
 - Make application config driven, so that travel time, and min/max floors can be defined.
 Possibly use JSON/YAML/XML or use 12-Factor Container Environment injection.
 - Add Unit Tests and Functional Tests
+- Use CMake or at least define a Makefile